 Robert Theodore Kove, 85, of Sandy Spring, MD, died peacefully in his sleep on January 27th, 2020.

-To send flowers in memory of Robert Theodore Kove, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Robert Theodore Kove, please visit our Heartfelt Sympathies Store.

 Bob was born on May 8, 1934 in Albany, NY to Theodore and Dorothy (Vani) Kove.